BlickLabs/Development-Standards/README.md

 Mainly platforms and huge websites with a lot of logic and tests (ones including logic, keys, servers, etc, etc.) This kind of project will follow the conventions mentioned.

-The PR are assigned by EnriqueLC
+The PR reviewers will be assigned by Enrique